ICD-11: Gender incongruence

 Gender dysphoria of transgender people is called Gender incongruence in the ICD-11.
 In the ICD-10, the group Gender identity disorders consisted of three main categories: Transsexualism, Dual-role transvestism, and Gender identity disorder of childhood.
 In the ICD-11, Dual-role transvestism was deleted due to a lack of public health or clinical relevance.
 Transsexualism was renamed Gender incongruence of adolescence or adulthood, and Gender identity disorder of childhood was renamed Gender incongruence of childhood.

 In the ICD-10, the Gender identity disorders were placed in the mental disorders chapter, following what was customary at the time.
 Throughout the 20th century, both the ICD and the DSM approached transgender health from a psychopathological position, as transgender identity presents a discrepancy between someone's assigned sex and their gender identity.
 Since this may cause mental distress, it was consequently considered a mental disorder, with distress or discomfort being a core diagnostic feature.
 In the 2000s and 2010s, this notion became increasingly challenged, as the idea of viewing transgender people as having a mental disorder was believed by some to be stigmatizing.
 It has been suggested that distress and dysfunction among transgender people should be more appropriately viewed as the result of social rejection, discrimination, and violence toward individuals with gender variant appearance and behavior.
 Studies have shown transgender people to be at higher risk of developing mental health problems than other populations, but that health services aimed at transgender people are often insufficient or nonexistent.
 Since an official ICD code is usually needed to gain access to and reimbursement for gender-affirming care, the WHO found it ill-advised to remove transgender health from the ICD-11 altogether.
 It was therefore decided to transpose the concept from the mental disorders chapter to the new sexual health chapter.

 Antimicrobial resistance and GLASS

-The group related to coding antimicrobial resistance has been significantly expanded from ICD-10 to ICD-11.
+The group related to coding antimicrobial resistance has been significantly expanded in the ICD-11 compared to the ICD-10.
 Also, the ICD-11 codes are more closely in line with the WHO's Global Antimicrobial Resistance Surveillance System (GLASS).
 Launched in October 2015, this project aims to track the growing worldwide resistance of malicious microbes (viruses, bacteria, fungi, and protozoa) against medication.